Azure/azure-sphere-samples/Samples/PrivateNetworkServices/README.md

 #### Test the application's TCP server

+To test the application's TCP server, verify that the characters you type are received and acknowledged by the server.

-Ensure that the sample app is still running on your Azure Sphere device.
-Then, on your computer, use a terminal application to open a raw TCP connection to the Azure Sphere application's TCP server at 192.168.100.10 port 11000.
-You can open this connection with a third-party terminal application such as PuTTY (using a "raw" connection type), or with the built-in Telnet client for Windows.
+1. Ensure that the sample app is still running on your Azure Sphere device.
+1. On your computer, use a terminal emulator to open a raw TCP connection to the application's TCP server at 192.168.100.10 port 11000.
+You can open this connection with a third-party terminal emulator, such as PuTTY (using a *raw* connection type), or with the Windows Telnet client.

-To use the built-in Telnet client for Windows:
+   To use the Windows built-in Telnet client:

-1. Open Control Panel and click **Programs and Features** > **Turn Windows features on or off** to launch the **Windows Features** window.
+   1. Open Control Panel and select **Programs and Features** > **Turn Windows features on or off** to launch the **Windows Features** window.
-1. Ensure **Telnet Client** is selected and click **OK**.
+   1. Ensure **Telnet Client** is selected and select **OK**.
-1. Open a command prompt and type `telnet 192.168.100.10 11000`.
+   1. Open a command prompt and enter `telnet 192.168.100.10 11000`.

+1. Type characters in the terminal.
+The application's TCP server can hold a maximum of 15 characters before it expects a newline character.

-The characters that you type will appear in the debug console in Visual Studio&mdash;either immediately or when you enter a newline&mdash;showing that they have been received by the example TCP server on the MT3620.
-When you enter a newline, the MT3620 sends the following string back to the terminal:
+   If you're using Visual Studio, the characters that are received by the server will appear in the debug console—either immediately or when you press the *Enter* key, which puts a newline character in the buffer.

-`Received "<last-received-line>"`

-The sample server can hold 15 characters.
-If another character arrives before a newline has been received, the existing characters will be discarded and the newly-arrived character will be placed at the start of the buffer.
-The Output window in Visual Studio will display:
+   If the server receives a 16th character before a newline character has been received, the previous 15 characters are discarded, the newly-arrived character is placed at the start of the buffer, and the output window in Visual Studio displays the following text:

    `Input data overflow.
 Discarding 15 characters.`

+1. Watch the terminal for a response from the server when you press the *Enter* key.
+You should see the following response from the server:

+   `Received "<last-received-line-of-text>"`

 ## Next steps